gmlewis/irmf/spec/README.md

 ## Background

-An IRMF ("Infinite Resolution Materials Format") file is a JSON blob containing required and optional fields followed by a GLSL ES shader that is written such that it can render a 2D slice of a 3D object at any resolution desired on a GPU.
+An IRMF ("Infinite Resolution Materials Format") file is a JSON blob containing (required and optional) key-value pairs followed by a GLSL ES shader that is written such that it can "render" (or manufacture) a 3D object at any resolution desired.
+The renderer or 3D printer takes advantage of an on-board GPU to freely slice the model in any convenient 2D plane and take as many passes as necessary to fully define and fabricate the model.

-That 2D slice represents the quantity of up to four materials that the 3D printer will deposit into 3D space along that 2D plane.
-By modifying the parameters while the printer is building the model and re-slicing the model from different angles and positions, the 3D printer can generate all the information it needs to build the model using up to four materials.
-(Future versions of this spec may support more than four materials.)
-Additionally, three material values can be combined to represent a full color spectrum for a single material.
+That 2D plane represents the quantity of up to 16 materials that the 3D printer will deposit into 3D space along that 2D plane.
+By modifying the parameters while the printer is building the model and re-slicing the model from different angles and positions, the 3D printer can generate all the information it needs to build the model using up to 16 materials.
+(Future versions of this spec may support more than 16 materials.)
+Additionally, triplets of material values can be combined to represent a full color spectrum for a single material.
+There is nothing in the spec that limits the interpretation (or range) of the material values output by the IRMF shader.

-Each material value (located in the R, G, B, and A channels of the fragment shader) varies from 0 to 1, representing no material up to solid material.
-There is no checking that the material values sum up to 1, which allows the 3D printer manufacturer to use the values in clever ways.
+Each material value typically varies from 0 to 1, representing no material up to solid material.
+There is no checking that the material values sum up to 1, which allows the 3D printer manufacturer to use the values in clever and differentiating ways.

 ## Format Specifications